Where do you find the best Ice Cream in Vancouver? Don’t miss these fabulous local ice cream shops this summer.

 The article is long but worth a read if you love ice cream.

 Bella Gelateria is an award winning ice cream shop nestled in downtown Vancouver, BC by Coal Harbor.
 They actually serve gelato which is the Italian word for ice cream.
-Traditionally, gelato is also made with lesser cream, no eggs (though Bella Gelateria uses eggs) and more milk while being churned slowly.
+Traditionally, gelato is also made with lesser cream, no eggs and more milk while being churned slowly.
 The end result is, you get a creamy cool treat with less fat (per ml) that’s more luxurious and weighty because of the lesser air incorporated.
 Read more about the difference between Gelato and Ice Cream here.

 You taste the difference with Bella Gelateria freshly made, small-batch gelato ice cream in Vancouver, BC.
 Bella Gelateria is commit as well to using as many fresh and local ingredients as possible with no preservatives in their gelato.
 You’ve likely seen one of their many awards for their ice cream featured on the storefront by Coal Harbor with a line wrapping around the Fairmont hotel building.
 It’s definitely worth a taste if you’re looking for good ice cream in Vancouver or authentic Italian gelato.
 The price is comparable to any artisan ice cream shop in Vancouver setting you back $5.50 per scoop.
 (Outrageous pricing for ice cream but it’s truly artisan, quality ice cream in the heart of downtown Vancouver and the typical cost of good ice cream in Vancouver).
 If you have a celebration coming up, cakes are available at Bella Gelateria for $72 per 10”.